nixcloud/nixcloud-container/README.md

 * 18.03
 * or newer

 The systemd of the LXC guest requires a patch, so all software in the container requires to be deployed from source.
-We might bring the patch into https://github.com/nixos/systemd but after the release of `nixcloud.container`.
+We might bring the patch into https://github.com/nixos/systemd but after the release of `nixcloud-container`.

-# nixcloud.container features
+# nixcloud-container features

 * Easy to install